Avoidant Attachment: Understanding Insecure Avoidant Attachment

 The way that parents interact with their infant during the first few months of its life largely determines the type of attachment it will form with them.
+The relationship between the primary caregiver and the baby can create a secure, anxious, disorganized or avoidant attachment style that will form a blueprint for relationships throughout the baby’s life.
 When parents are sensitively attuned to their baby, a secure attachment is likely to develop.
 Being securely attached to a parent or primary caregiver bestows numerous benefits on children that usually last a lifetime.
 Securely attached children are better able to regulate their emotions, feel more confident in exploring their environment, and tend to be more empathic and caring than those who are insecurely attached.

 In contrast, when parents are largely mis-attuned, distant, or intrusive, they cause their children considerable distress.
 Children adapt to this rejecting environment by building defensive attachment strategies in an attempt to feel safe, to modulate or tone down intense emotional states, and to relieve frustration and pain.
 They form one of three types of insecure attachment patterns to their parent, (an avoidant, ambivalent/anxious, or disorganized/fearful).
 In this article, we describe avoidant attachment patterns, which have been identified as representing approximately 30% of the general population.